Astro-Sean/finder_chart/README.md

 This is a relatively simple code using Astropy to produce a science-ready finder chart to be used for transient identification.
 The code will take a standard FITS image, align the image to celestial North, and annotate and highlight a given source.

+>  [!IMPORTANT]
+> This code does not solve for WCS (World Coordinate System) values and uses the transient's Right Ascension and Declination as inputs.
+Make sure you have accurate WCS values written to your FITS files; otherwise, your finder chart may be incorrect!"

 ## Usage

 To produce your own finder chart - edit the following block of code in create_finder_chart.py.
 The following code was used when producing a finder chart used in the follow-up of [SN2023fyq](arxiv_link_SN2023fyq).